shooshtarilab/TMExplorer/README.md

 [1] "Done!
 Check ~/Downloads/GSE72056 for files"
 ```
 The result is three CSV files that can be used in other programs.
 In the future we will support saving in other formats.

+NOTE: `saveTME` is currently not compatible with sparse datasets.
+This is due to the size of some datasets and the memory required to convert them to a dense matrix that can be written to a csv file.
+To save the elements of a sparse object, use `write.table()` and `as.matrix(counts(res))`, keeping in mind that doing this with some of the larger datasets may cause R to crash.

 ![Screenshot of the saveTME files](docs/saveTME_files.png)